osohq/oso/docs/getting-started/application/patterns.rst

 Where the policy is evaluated
 -----------------------------

-Where the policy is evaluated has a significant impact on the level of access control that is possible.
+Where the policy is evaluated has a significant impact on the granularity of access control that is possible.
 In the above example, we rely on the ``amount`` field of the expense.
 Therefore, the ``Expense`` (the **primary authorization data**) must be fetched from the application's store when the rule is evaluated.

 .. _second-record-level: